Skip to content

 • Click the down arrow for Sections in Layout on the main ribbon.

-• Select from One Column,Two Columns (manual), and Two Columns Auto.
+• Select from One Column, Two Columns (manual), and Two Columns Auto.

-• Multiple sections can be added to a math document.
+Multiple sections can be added to a math document.
 Sections can be deleted, cut, copied, and pasted within the same math document, or pasted to a new math document.

-Active, current, or inactive section
+Working with active, current, or inactive sections

 A section can be active, current, or inactive.